 Whoever said travelling alone is not as good as having company, is clearly dumb.
 Although I have enjoyed fun trips with friends several times throughout the years, I can safely say group tours are the devil’s best friend.
-And it starts from the very beginning, when you’re extremely pumped about your new adventure and have … Continue reading 3 REASONS WHY GROUP TOURS ARE THE WORSE THING YOU CAN DO WHEN TRAVELLING
+And it starts from the very… Continue Reading “3 REASONS WHY GROUP TOURS ARE THE WORSE THING YOU CAN DO WHEN TRAVELLING”

 Our travel inspiration of the week takes us to the mesmerising Mexico, in the Yucatan peninsula.
 In a setting very similar to the cave from H2O: Just Add Water (millennial talking here), Cenote Suytun is an underground cave which will take your breath away and make you feel like in a fairytale.
 Click to find out more.